1Josiah kept a Passover to Yahweh in Jerusalem, and they killed the Passover on the fourteenth day of the first month.

 10So the service was prepared and the priests stood in their place, and the Levites by their divisions according to the king’s commandment.

-11They killed the Passover, and the priests sprinkled the blood that they received of their hand, and the Levites flayed them.
+11They killed the Passover, and the priests sprinkled the blood that they received of their hand, and the Levites skinned them.

-12They removed the burnt offerings, that they might give them according to the divisions of the fathers’ houses of the children of the people to offer to Yahweh, as it is written in the book of Moses.
-So they did with the cattle.
+12They set apart what was for the burnt offerings, so that they could give them according to the divisions of the fathers’ houses of the children of the people to offer to Yahweh, as it is written in the book of Moses.
+And they did that with the cattle.

-13They roasted the Passover with fire according to the ordinance, and the holy offerings boiled they in pots and in caldrons and in pans, and carried them quickly to all the children of the people.
+13They roasted the Passover with fire according to the ordinance, and they boiled the holy offerings in pots and in caldrons and in pans, and carried them quickly to all the children of the people.

-14Afterward they prepared for themselves and for the priests, because the priests the sons of Aaron were busy with offering the burnt offerings and the fat until night; therefore the Levites prepared for themselves and for the priests the sons of Aaron.
+14Afterward they prepared parts for themselves and for the priests, because the priests the sons of Aaron were busy with offering the burnt offerings and the fat until night, so the Levites prepared parts for themselves and for the priests the sons of Aaron.

 15The singers the sons of Asaph were in their place, according to the commandment of David, and Asaph, and Heman, and Jeduthun the king’s seer; and the gatekeepers were at every gate; they did not need to depart from their service, for their brothers the Levites prepared for them.

 16So all the service of Yahweh was prepared the same day, to keep the Passover and to offer burnt offerings on the altar of Yahweh according to the commandment of king Josiah.

 17The children of Israel who were present kept the Passover at that time, and the Feast of Unleavened Bread seven days.

 18There was no Passover like that kept in Israel from the days of Samuel the prophet; neither did any of the kings of Israel keep such a Passover as Josiah kept, and the priests, and the Levites, and all Judah and Israel who were present, and the inhabitants of Jerusalem.